google/accompanist/README.md

 A library which brings [WindowInsets](https://developer.android.com/reference/kotlin/android/view/WindowInsets) support to Jetpack Compose.

 ### 🍭 [System UI Controller](./systemuicontroller/)
-A library which provides easy-to-use utilities for updating the System UI bar colors within Jetpack Compose.
+A library which provides easy-to-use utilities for updating the System UI (status and navigation bars) colors from Jetpack Compose.

 ### 🎨 [AppCompat Theme Adapter](./appcompat-theme/)
 A library that enables reuse of [AppCompat][appcompat] XML themes for theming in [Jetpack Compose][compose].